TEN7-Archive/starbase/src/themes/custom/starbase/source/bootstrap_build/instructions.md

 `npm run all`

+You can also compile styles separately.

-Uncompiled: `npm run style` saves to dist/custom-bootstrap.css
+Uncompiled: `npm run style` saves to dist/css/custom-bootstrap.css

-Compiled: `npm run style-min` saves to dist/custom-bootstrap.min.css
+Compiled: `npm run style-min` saves to dist/css/custom-bootstrap.min.css

 ## Include compiled files in the project